cloudmesh/cloudmesh-ee/docs/source/readme.rst

 The SLURM or LSF commands are  not needed to be installed locally, as we assume that all access to the batch environment is conducted indirectly and remotely through `ssh`.

-In case you like to install cloudmesh-sbatch from source we have a convenient program that downloads all cloudmesh repositories its depeds on.
+In case you like to install cloudmesh-ee from source we have a convenient program that downloads all cloudmesh repositories its depeds on.

 .. code-block:: console